gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 Other Web service capability can be used, for example, {{< external-link "NGINX" "https://nginx.org" >}}.

-Note that once you have integrated the web services for our new node, you will need to restart the Apache systemd process on the existing two nodes that that the new Mod_JK configuration has taken place.
+Note that once you have integrated the web services for our new node, you will need to restart the Apache systemd process on the existing two nodes so that the new Mod_JK configuration has taken place.

 ## Installation Validation
 We will now check that the installation and web services integration has worked.
 We do this with a simple firewall check